wp-plugins/woocommerce-dymo-print/readme.txt

 * First release

 == Frequently Asked Questions ==
+= WooCommerce DYMO Print and Windows 8.1 =
+In some situations WooCommerce DYMO Print is not working on Windows 8.1.
+This is because DYMO labelwriter is not fully supported on Windows 8.1.
+An update to the DYMO Label Software and drivers is scheduled in Q1 2014.
+We also have to wait before DYMO has their job done.

+= WooCommerce DYMO Print and Internet Explorer 11 =
+If your DYMO printer is not printing you probably get a messages "No Dymo Printers installed".
+Please follow instructions on (http://wordpress.geev.nl/support/documentation/woocommerce-dymo-print-plugin-documentation/woocommerce-dymo-print-internet-explorer/).

+= Message "No DYMO Printers installed" but I am sure it is! = If your DYMO printer is not printing you probably get a messages "No Dymo Printers installed".
+Please follow instructions on (http://wordpress.geev.nl/support/documentation/woocommerce-dymo-print-plugin-documentation/woocommerce-dymo-print-internet-explorer/).

 = Does this plugin support a DYMO labelwriter connected to an Apple? = We really can't give an answer about that.
 Some people say it does, some other say it doesn't.
 We really can't figure out where the problems are, so just try it out yourself.
 It's free!